ferib/Anti-afk/README.md

 ```

 # The Bypass
-Blizzard will add a "0xC3" or "ret" instruction at the start of our CodeCave.
+Something will add a "0xC3" or "ret" instruction at the start of our CodeCave.
 No big deal if we wan't to use all code of our cave.
 So a small work around is to start the Thread at CodeCave + 0x01.

 in order to do this, we go to KERNEL32.BaseDumpAppcompatCacheWorker + 0x1E0, and see: